diyefi/Puma-HowTo/doc/spin1/assembly4_aap.md

 --/

 **OFF-Board (OEM) AAP**
-/-- 337x260 img/reflow/IMG_0250.JPG "" Off-Board Atmospheric Absolute Pressure sensor (Add these components if you plan on having off board AAP sensor : i.e. OEM AAP)
+/-- 337x260 img/reflow/IMG_0250.JPG "" Off-Board Atmospheric Absolute Pressure sensor (Add these components if you plan on having off-board AAP sensor : i.e. OEM AAP)

-Using solder paste place beads on all of the following component pads D33, D34, C30.
+Using solder paste, place beads on all of the following component pads D33, D34, C30.

 - **D33** *(Schottky)* direction dependant, orient the **K** lead to the TOP of the PCB.
 - **D34** *(Schottky)* direction dependant, orient the **K** lead to the BOTTOM of the PCB.